 There are many other wood types as well where these coarse thread screws are used as well which include woods such as Pine, Cedar, Spruce, Fir, Aspen, Poplar, Basswood, Plywood, Butternut, MDF, Particle Board, Melamine, etc.

-Types of wood to use fine Thread Screws
+Types of Sood to use Fine Thread Screws

 As such, choose Kreg screws with fine threads for use on hardwood surfaces such as Oak, Cherry, Maplewood, Walnut, Hickory, Mahogany, etc.

 Now, let us look at a couple of more FAQs on the same.